Sumeet72/Sumeet72.github.io/reveal.js-master/examples/markdown.md

-## Using Escaping Characters: You can escape special Markdown characters using a backslash (\), inserting gif, unordered list
+## Using Escaping Characters: You can escape special Markdown characters using a backslash (\), unordered list

 - The Kashmir\_Valley is one of the top tourist destinations in India.
 Gulmarg, one of India's most popular ski resort destinations, is also home to the world's highest green golf course[^1].
 - The decrease in violence in the state has boosted the state's economy, specifically tourism.

+## Inserting gif
 <iframe src="https://giphy.com/embed/TALfV4ytXE5IQZlUeK" width="480" height="320" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="https://giphy.com/gifs/rahiofficial-rahi-maahi-escapewithmaahi-TALfV4ytXE5IQZlUeK">via GIPHY</a></p>

 ## Using bold, checkboxes, links, footnote, textarea